 Got a junk drawer in your nightstand, or a pile of unopened shopping bags in your closet?

-Bedrooms aren’t the worst offender when it comes to clutter, but there are certainly some “hot spots” that clutter is known to gravitate toward.
+Bedrooms aren’t the worst offenders when it comes to clutter, but there are certainly some “hot spots” that clutter is known to gravitate toward.

 Here are some simple ways to cut down on clutter in your bedroom:

-- Go through your night table drawers, only keep what you need close by at night
+• Go through your night table drawers, and only keep what you need close by at night

 To key to keeping your bedroom free from clutter is putting everyday items back where they belong at the end of the day.

 Get in the habit of putting clothes right into the basket, or on a chair.
-Making your bed in the morning can also set an atmosphere of tidy.
+Making your bed in the morning can also set an atmosphere of tidiness.

 #4.
 Clearing Out Your Closet

-While the closet is one of the easiest places to avoid decluttering (because you close it and it goes away), this also means it can be the easiest place for cluttering to build up.
-There are so many great ways to declutter your closet by doing large purges but also by regularly assessing the items you have.
+While the closet is one of the easiest places to avoid decluttering (because you close it and it goes away), this also means it can be the easiest place for clutter to build up.
+There are so many great ways to declutter your closet, by doing large purges, but also by regularly assessing the items you have.

 With your closet organized, you’re more likely to shop your closet in the future instead of spending.
 Plus, you might feel inspired to start a capsule wardrobe of the pieces you love.